Thousands farewell students, teachers killed by bus inferno

 Seven temporary crematoriums were erected on the field, with two more on standby.
 Each cremation took about 40 minutes.
 The sad task continued throughout the afternoon.

 One of the 23 victims is moved to the crematorium during the royally sponsored ceremony at Wat Khao Phraya Sangkharam School in Lan Sak district in Uthai Thani on Tuesday.
-The event was for the 20 students and three teachers killed when their bus crashed and was engulfed in flames while travelling through Lam Luk Ka district in Pathum Thani on Oct 1.
 (Photo: Uthai Thani Public Relations Office Facebook account)

-As the solemn ceremony proceeded, police on Tuesday released the initial finding into the cause of the horrific blaze.
+As the solemn ceremony proceeded, police were continuing their investigations into the cause of the horrific blaze.

 Transport authorities said earlier the bus had been converted from diesel to using natural gas and that extra gas tanks had been installed illegally.